-Data sets with multiple outliers or clusters of outliers are subject to masking and swamping effects (Barnett and Lewis 1994; Pena and Prieto 2001).
-Similar to classical outlier detection methods, our procedure assumes the data contain only one outlier in each retrospective step and thus the power may decrease if the percentage of outlying function curves in the data is high as shown in the simulation study.
-In some situations, our method does not always succeed in detecting most of outliers, simply because it is affected by the functional observations that it is supposed to identify.
-Although the proposed two-step procedure seems to work well, a systematic method which is able to handle this issue to certain extent is needed.
+Datasets with multiple outliers or clusters of outliers are subject to masking and swamping effects (Barnett and Lewis 1994; Pena and Prieto 2001).
+Similar to classical outlier detection methods, our procedure assumes the data contain only one outlier in each retrospective step and thus, the power may decrease if the percentage of outlying function curves in the data is high as shown in the simulation study.
+In some situations, our method may fail to detect some outliers, simply because it is affected by the functional observations that it is supposed to identify.
+Although the proposed two-step procedure seems to work well, a systematic method that is able to handle this issue is needed.
 Moreover, an ongoing effort of the authors is to develop a scheme integrating a "data-driven" adaptive smoothing parameter selection method to improve the performance of FDOT in situations involving masking and swamping.

 In addition, our simulation results (not reported here) show that the considered approach for choosing d, cumulative percentage variance, may not produce a most powerful test.
 This finding is not surprising because such a criteria is tailored for estimation and similar conclusions have been made in some other testing problems.
-For instance, in the nonparametric regression testing problem, the power and size of a typical test would depend on the bandwidth used in regression function estimation, and it is recognized that optimal bandwidth for nonparametric curve estimation may not be optimal for testing (cf., Hart 1997).
-See also Berkes et al. (2009) for a related discussion.
+For instance, in the nonparametric regression testing problem, the power and size of a typical test would depend on the bandwidth used in regression function estimation, and it is recognized that optimal bandwidth for nonparametric curve estimation may not be optimal for testing (cf., Hart 1997, chap.
+6; see also Berkes et al. 2009, for a related discussion).
 An ongoing effort of the authors is to develop a more proper adaptive selection of d to make the test nearly optimal.